Angelsofttoy/cse15l-lab-reports/lab-report-4-week-8.md

     }
 ```
 The result of how my actual tester output list of links turned out is shown as below:

 ![mySnippet1](./lab4/mySnippet1.jpg)

-*Actual Result:*
+- **_Actual Result:_**
 ```
 "[url.com, `google.com, google.com]"
 ```
-In this case the tester case is not passed, because the pair of backticks formats "[a link" as `[a link`(an inline code), before the link markdown format, so url.com should not be in the expected list, while my MarkdownParse.java did not consider uptick
+- **_Reflection:_** In this case the tester case is not passed, because the pair of backticks formats "[a link" as `[a link`(an inline code), before the link markdown format, so url.com should not be in the expected list, while my MarkdownParse.java did not consider backticks, or to say I merely consider the test cases for having an exclaimation mark before the middle bracket.